acderosas/acderosas/README.md

 <h2>About Me</h2>
 <p>
 I went to Folsom Lake College for a couple years before going to California State University of Chico where I would get my Bachelors in Computer Science in the Summer of 2025.
-Currently I'm working on side projects to apply what I have learned in school (Outside projects I've done in school but thinking about expanding on those).
+Currently I'm focused on reviewing DSA on Leetcode and dabbling on side projects to apply what I have learned in school (Outside projects I've done in school but thinking about expanding on those).
 I love sports: hockey (SJ Sharks), basketball (LA Lakers), baseball (LA Angels), American football (LA Chargers), and football (FC Barcelona).
 Other hobbies include playing gacha games, listening to music, watching movies, and occasionally reading and drawing.